Considering Debt Relief Options?

 For someone who is in debt, considering different debt relief options can be stressful and confusing.
 You might be worried about how these options will affect your credit rating, how they will help you manage your debt and how long it will be until you are debt free.

 The good news is that you don’t have to wonder about these questions alone.
-If you are struggling with debt and looking for help, it’s a good idea to speak to a trustee in bankruptcy.
-Don’t let the name scare you.
-Just because you meet with a bankruptcy trustee, it doesn’t mean that you have to end up filing for bankruptcy.
+If you are struggling with debt and looking for help, it’s a good idea to speak to a licensed insolvency trustee Don’t let the name scare you.
+Just because you meet with a licensed insolvency trustee, it doesn’t mean that you have to end up filing for bankruptcy.

 These options could include a consumer proposal or filing for personal bankruptcy.